ENCODE-DCC/mirna-seq-pipeline/docs/installation.md

 # INSTALLATION

 To run the pipeline you need to install following software.
-Running the pipeline on Google Cloud or DNAnexus requires additional setup detailed below.
+Running the pipeline on Google Cloud requires additional setup detailed below.

 ## Java 8